adedner/dune-vem/README.md

 References
 ----------

-A detailed description of DUNE-FEM can be found in
+A detailed description of DUNE-VEM and the uderlying DUNE-FEM module can be found in

 * A. Dedner, A. Hodson.
 A framework for implementing general virtual * element space. https://arxiv.org/abs/2208.08978